pod-o-mart/slavic_diachronic_glossword/README.md

 Consider defining an old Cyrillic webfont for this CSS class in your stylesheet.
 I recommend the [Ponomar webfonts](https://sci.ponomar.net/tools.html#web-fonts) for this.

 ## Full backup of the *Slavic Diachronic Dictionary Server*
-As Glossword currently only supports <=`PHP5.6`, you propably won't be able to make a new installation of Glossword on your server.
+As Glossword `1.8.12` only supports <=`PHP5.6`, you propably won't be able to make a new installation of Glossword on your server.

 The production installation of the *Slavic Diachronic Dictionary Server* has manually been adapted to work with `PHP7` ([see my fork](https://github.com/pod-o-mart/Glossword)).